JoannaPicetti/Decentralize-Internet---Planet-Earth-DAO---Planetary-Citizens/README.md

 #SOLUTION

-Planet Earth DAO and its respective protocols,
+Planetary DAO and its respective protocols,

-Global Taxation Protocol
+•Global Taxation Protocol
-Interplanetary ID system - Global NFT Passports Planetary ID wallets
+•Interplanetary ID system - Global NFT Passports •Planetary ID wallets

-To build → Global Government
+To create → Global Government

-Some core use cases of Planet Earth DAO
+Some core use cases of Planetary DAO - Global Governement

-Land registry
+•Land registry
-Transparent gov spending
+•Transparent gov spending
-Automated taxation Global Tax
+•Automated taxation Global Tax
-UBI
+•UBI

 Some core use cases of Planet Earth NFT Passports

-Voting
-Taxation
+•Voting
+•Taxation
-Border crossing
+•Border crossing
-Medical records
+•Medical records

 (or you could get a loan, or purchase a house, etc… all you do in your Nation but worldwide)

-Planetary ID wallets → Digital Identity Wallets ( Decentralized Identity )
+#Planetary ID wallets → Digital Identity Wallets ( Decentralized Identity )

 Citizens
 Nations States
 Companies

-We are building with Consensys
-Data Integrity prevent,
+#Data Integrity prevent,

-Fake news
+•Fake news
-Campaign disinformation
+•Campaign disinformation
-Hacking database
+•Hacking database
-Hacking the voting software
+•Hacking the voting software

-Appendix
+#Appendix

 *A digital identity wallet enables a user to establish relationships and interact with third parties in a trusted manner.
 It is a piece of software, which helps you to stay in control of your messaging, security, health records, privacy, purchases etc…